Schedule TriggerSchedule Trigger

 type: "io.kestra.plugin.core.trigger.Schedule"

-Kestra is able to trigger flows based on a Schedule (aka the time).
-If you need to wait for another system to be ready and cannot use any event mechanism, you can schedule one or more time the current flow.
+Kestra can trigger flows on a defined schedule.
+If you need to wait for another system to be ready and no event mechanism is available, you can configure one or more time-based schedules for your flow.

 Check the Schedule task documentation for the list of the task properties and outputs.